Government Mohindra College: History

-Shri Atul Krishna Ghosh was the longest serving Principal and instrumental in most of the early development works of this college.
-He was MA, Esq in English and was Professor of English with high credential.
-To make way for his British successor E Candler who was a journalist basically and was based in Bengal then and also his life was in danger from revolutionaries, Sri Ghosh was transferred to Muir College, Allahabad.
-He spent his last phase of his life in Allahabad in the company of Sri Motilal Nehru and Sri Madan Mohan Malaviya silently working for the freedom movement of India.
-The matter regarding his super-cession in Mohindra College, Patiala by Candler was even raised in British Parliament then, the transcript of which is preserved in British Library archive.
-He wrote several books and commentaries but because of later days association with the freedom movement, Britishers underplayed, suppressed and destroyed his records of achievements.
-He was great educationist and in those days appointed from Indian Education Service.
+Shri Atul Krishna Ghosh was the longest serving Principal and was instrumental in most of the early development works of this college.
+He served as a Professor of English with high credential.
+To make way for his British successor E Candler, Sri Ghosh was transferred to Muir College, Allahabad.
+He spent his last phase of his life in Allahabad, silently working for the freedom movement of India.
+The matter regarding his super-cession in Mohindra College, Patiala by Candler was even raised in the Parliament of the United Kingdom, the transcript of which is preserved in the British Library archive.

-("Shri" is a term used in India as a title of respect.)

 Funding

 Mohindra College is funded by the Punjab Government and the University Grants Commission (India) while the campus is maintained by the Public Works Department of the State Government.

 The college offers financial assistance to the economically disadvantaged sections of society.
 Undergraduate tuition is exempt for girls.
 Women represent over half of the 200 member faculty while about a third of the faculty holds doctoral and post-doctoral credentials.